IsaihaEsquivel/osticket-install/README.md

 </p>

 <h1>osTicket - Setup / Install</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

-<h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+Here I will show you the necessary steps / prerequisites to correctly installing the osTicketing system .<br />

+<h2>The Technologies and Environments we will be using include</h2>

 - Remote Desktop
 - Internet Information Services (IIS)
+- Microsoft Azure ( Virtual machines / Compute )

-<h2>Operating Systems Used </h2>
+<h2>Necessary Operating Systems </h2>

 - Windows 10</b> (21H2)

-<h2>List of Prerequisites</h2>
+<h2> Prerequisites</h2>

-- Item 1
-- Item 2
-- Item 3
-- Item 4
-- Item 5
+- Successfully log into Microsoft Azure
+- Launch VM with at least 2vcpus, 8gb of ram, and Windows 10
+- Copy the VM's Public IP address
+- Launch Remote Desktop and Log in

 <h2>Installation Steps</h2>